 We are making every effort to keep our students protected from viruses and attacks by hackers.
-All computers connecting to our network should have anti-virus software and Microsoft Critical updates (for PC computers) up to date at all times.
+All computers connecting to our network should have anti-virus software and the latest updates installed.

 Computing Policies

 It is your responsibility to abide by all rules and regulations associated with the use of the University's information technology resources.
 These include state and federal laws, as well as the University of Scranton Acceptable Use Agreement and computing policies.
 Please review all computing policies at www.scranton.edu/IT policies.